How CyberLab Executed Targeted Attack Simulations in Financial Services

 You should now:

-• Maintain a complete inventory of cloud services in use
+- Ensure a complete inventory of cloud services in use and maintained in accordance with the updated definition

-• Ensure access controls, MFA and patching responsibilities are clearly defined with suppliers
+- Ensure access controls, MFA, firewalls, malware protection and patching responsibilities are clearly defined with suppliers.

-The new rule is straightforward: If a device or service connects to the internet, or manages internet‑connected data, it is in scope.
+The new rule is straightforward: If a device or service owned by the organisation connects to the internet, or manages internet connected data, it is in scope.

 Why this matters